Elarson649/elarson649.github.io/about.md

 title: About
 ---

 Hi there!
 My name is Eric Larson and I am a data science student!
-After working at Epic for 5.5 years, travelling for a few months, and learning a bit of data science on my own, I'm part of the Metis Chicago/Online Spring 2020 cohort!
+After working at[Epic](https://www.epic.com/) for 5 years and change, travelling for a few months (see picture below!), and learning a bit of data science on my own, I'm part of the Metis Chicago/Online Spring 2020 cohort!

 On this blog, I'll be documenting my experiences in Metis, including useful things I've learned, tip and tricks, project ideas, and hopefully, some completed projects.